 Interests: Cassie earned her Master of Arts degree in Clinical Psychology at Western Kentucky University before being admitted to the University of Tulsa, in the fall of 2014.
 Her research focus has involved the role of physical pain in nonsuicidal self-injury and the predisposition to increased suicide risk in individuals with diminished pain sensitivity.
 She hopes to explore the physiological mechanisms that may contribute to a predisposition to self-injurious behaviors.
 When away from the lab, Cassie likes to spend time outdoors or in the kitchen trying out new recipes.

-Michael F. Payne, BS
+Michael F. Payne, MA

 Interests: Michael’s interests include psychoneuroimmunology, health-related anxiety, eating disorders, and measurement issues within experimental pain.
 In his free time, Michael enjoys running, cooking, and playing sports.
 Michael also enjoys watching the Oakland Raiders in their attempt to win football games.